A black Howler Monkey climbing on a tree branch

 Q: What kind of food will be available?

 A: Some meals will be purchased on your own (e.g. while in Panama City).
 However, during your fieldwork at ITEC, you will receive 3 meals per day.
 Meals are served buffet-style and follow a traditional Panamanian cuisine.
 Vegetarian options are offered as well.
-If you have other food restrictions or allergies, please contact the Group Study Programs team at group.study@ucalgary.ca to discuss what options may be available for you.
+If you have any dietary concerns, please contact the Group Study Programs team at group.study@ucalgary.ca to discuss whether this program will be able to accommodate you.

 Advice from past students